MicrosoftDocs/azure-devops-docs/docs/organizations/audit/auditing-streaming.md

 > [!Note]
 > Auditing streaming is currently in a Public Preview.

 In this article, learn how to create an [auditing](azure-devops-auditing.md) stream, which sends data to other locations for further processing.
 Sending auditing data to other Security Incident and Event Management (SIEM) tools opens possibilities, such as alerting on specific audit events, creating views on audit data, and performing anomaly detection.
-It also allows you to store more than the 90-days worth of auditing data, which Azure DevOps keeps. <!--- keeps it for how long? -->
+It also allows you to store more than the 90-days worth of auditing data, which Azure DevOps keeps.

 Auditing streams represent a pipeline that flows audit events from your Azure DevOps organization to a stream target.
 Every 5 minutes, new audit events are bundled and streamed to your targets.
 Currently, the following stream targets are available for configuration:

 - [Splunk](#set-up-a-splunk-stream) – Connect to on-premises or cloud-based Splunk.
 - [Azure Monitor Log](#set-up-an-azure-monitor-log-stream) - Send auditing logs to [Azure Monitor Logs](https://aka.ms/adostreammonitorlog).
 Logs stored in Azure Monitor Logs can be queried and have alerts configured.
 You can also connect [Azure Sentinel](https://aka.ms/adostreamingazuresentinel) to your workspace.
 - [Azure Event Grid](#set-up-an-event-grid-stream) – For scenarios where you want your auditing logs to be sent locations streaming doesn’t support natively in Azure or outside of it, you can setup an [Azure Event Grid](https://aka.ms/adostreamingeventgrid) connection.